83,989 Volunteer Hours

-Building a sustainable world requires vision, innovation, talent, and teamwork.
-To speed up the process, Ford Community Corps mobilizes the energies of academic institutions, the not-for-profit sector, student volunteers, and great ideas.
+Building a sustainable world requires vision, talent and teamwork.
+To strengthen the process, Ford Community Corps mobilizes the energies of academic institutions, the nonprofit sector, and student volunteers with great ideas.

 Through a network of colleges and universities, Ford Community Corps supports new initiatives for building sustainability and improving the quality of life of communities.
 In addition, the Ford Community Corps program recognizes scholastic achievement and encourages service to the community.

-Ford Community Corps also serves as a talent bank, bringing students together with non-profit organizations that seek new solutions.
+Ford Community Corps brings talented students together with nonprofit organizations seeking new solutions.
 Unlike traditional volunteer programs, Ford Community Corps matches each student's expertise with the skills required by a specific project.
-The program creates real value for both the student volunteers and the non-profit organizations serving the community.
+The program creates real value for both the student volunteers and the nonprofit organizations serving the community.

-Students participating in the Ford Community Corps utilize the skills they have developed on campus in a real-world environment.
+Students participating in the Ford Community Corps utilize skills they have developed on campus in a real-world environment.
 The scholars gain valuable insight in career options and are exposed to the significant roles and responsibilities of corporations in civic life.
-They also see firsthand the commitment of Ford Motor Company to sustainable communities, and are able to demonstrate how their own participation is making a difference in the community.
+They also see firsthand the Ford Motor Company commitment to sustainable communities and how their own participation is making a difference in the community.

 Ford Community Corps Schools

 - Eastern Michigan University

 - University of Detroit Mercy